ucfninf/casa0015-Culture-Pulse/README.md

 ![360X360](https://github.com/ucfninf/casa0015-Culture-Pulse/assets/146268411/6b627036-209a-4a07-9692-fced887414e6)

-Slogan:Slogan: Pulse the Culture from past, present, and future
+### Slogan:Slogan: Pulse the Culture from past, present, and future

 Welcome to CulturalPulse, an innovative mobile application designed to connect you with the UK's vast historical and cultural heritage.
 With CulturalPulse, embark on a journey to explore historic sites, uncover traditions, and celebrate the rich cultural tapestry recognized by UNESCO.This mobile app is designed to help users discover and engage with the historical heritage in the UK.
 With interactive features that invite engagement and real-time weather data for each site.

 It’s designed for the curious minds who wish to delve into history with the smart integration of their surroundings, making each visit an informed and interactive experience, no matter where they are.

 ## About
-Author: Yuhua Jin

 Collaboration: Yuhua Jin collaborated with the GPT-3.5 model and GPT-4.0 to create this mobile app.